 This technique helps give your photo a bit more depth and emotion.
-Even if you never intend to fake reflections in Photoshop, then still check out this Photoshop video tutorial, it’s a great crash course in how blending modes work, and how to use adjustment layers to control how they blend.
+Even if you never intend to fake reflections in Photoshop, this tutorial will still serve as a great crash course in how Blending Modes work, and how to use adjustment layers to control how they blend.

 Stock images utilized in this tutorial:

 Use Blending Modes To Create A Reflection Effect